A house with flood waters rising at its door.

 The answer to that depends on a few factors.
 If the damage was sudden and not the result of a lack of maintenance, you will likely be able to file a claim.

-Causes of Basement Flooding That Are Covered by Homeowners Insurance
+Causes of Basement Flooding That May Be Covered by Homeowners Insurance

 There are several instances where homeowners insurance will cover a water damage to the basement.
 Although it’s not typically called “basement flood insurance,” your homeowners coverage will help protect your finances when your basement floods due to a covered loss.